Skulldorom/proxmox-discord-notifier/README.md

 ## Overview

-Discord enforces a 2000‑character limit per message, which can truncate lengthy Proxmox backup logs or VM events and obscure critical details. **Proxmox2Discord** solves this by:
+Discord enforces a 2000‑character limit per message, which can truncate lengthy Proxmox backup logs or VM events and obscure critical details. **proxmox-discord-notifier** solves this by:

 - Capturing full Proxmox output in raw log files.
 - Sending concise Discord notifications with a link to the complete log.